SamirMoustafa/MixQ/README.md

    ```
 4. To reproduce the results, follow the instructions in the respective sections.
    * Tasks per Node
-     * Figure 2 and Figure 3 can be reproduced by running the following commands:
+     * Figure 2 and Figure 3 can be reproduced by running the following command:
      ```bash
      python tasks_per_node/gcn_planetoid_explore_all.py --dataset_name Cora
      ```
-     * Figure 6 can be reproduced by running the following commands:
+     * Figure 6 can be reproduced by running the following command:
      ```bash
      python tasks_per_node/gcn_planetoid_run_experiments.py
      ```